busoc/duplicate/README.md

 ### table [[route]]

+* protocol: tell duplicate to use either TCP or UDP to forward the incoming stream to the host specified by the address.
+If the option is not set or set to empty string, the default protocol used is UDP.
 * address: address (ip:port) of the remote host where duplicate has to forward the incoming stream.
 * delay:   delay (in millisecond) to wait before starting to forward the incoming